-An accurate report showing the appraiser's opinion of value is required to back the methods the appraiser used to come to his conclusions.
-Such a report will clearly demonstrate to the IN agencies that the numbers used are well-founded and correct.
+Opinions of value shown in documents provided to the the IRS and IN state agencies definitely should be backed by a detailed report as to how the appraiser came to his conclusions.
+Such a report will clearly demonstrate to the IRS that the numbers used are accurate and substantiated.

 Having a professional report from Monroe Owen Appraisal, Inc. gives the executor definite facts and figures to work with in meeting IRS and IN state agency requirements.
 You need not stress over anything, because we will be there to support our work if they are ever challenged.